 Eye exams in Kenosha, WI

-Our Kenosha location provides comprehensive eye care for children, adults & patients with special needs.
-New patients are always welcome.
+Our Kenosha location provides comprehensive eye care for children, adults & new patients.

 Your overall health, previous visits, and current symptoms will determine the specific tests included in your next eye exam.
 In general, a comprehensive adult eye exam may include: